 But your console choice will determine what additional features you'll get, which is why it is important to choose wisely.

-So you can see that you are getting a lot more with the two touch screens, although they are a little pricier.
+So you can see that you are getting a lot more with the three touch screens, although they are a little pricier.
 So it's a matter of figuring out what features most appeal to you.

 Regardless of which A50 Ascent Trainer console you choose, you are getting a rock-solid machine with the latest technology and a smooth, natural motion that you won't find anywhere else.